← All articles

 Checklist: 9 elements that should be included

-Clear headline with result
+A clear headline with a result

-Subtitle explaining who it is for
+A subtitle explaining who it is for

-3–5 points with concrete value (not “we are creative”)
+3 to 5 bullet points with concrete value (not "we are creative")

-Process in 3 steps (so it feels safe)
+A 3-step process (so it feels safe)

-FAQ (handling objections)
+FAQ (handle objections)

-Form that is both simple and qualifies
+A form that is both simple and qualifying

 Bonus: Qualify in the form